apache/cassandra-java-driver/manual/core/statements/prepared/README.md

 You can customize these strategies through the [configuration](../../configuration/):

-* `datastax-java-driver.prepared-statements.prepare-on-all-nodes` controls whether statements are
+* `datastax-java-driver.advanced.prepared-statements.prepare-on-all-nodes` controls whether
-  initially re-prepared on other hosts (step 1 above);
+  statements are initially re-prepared on other hosts (step 1 above);
-* `datastax-java-driver.prepared-statements.reprepare-on-up` controls how statements are re-prepared on a node that comes back up (step 2 above).
+* `datastax-java-driver.advanced.prepared-statements.reprepare-on-up` controls how statements are
+  re-prepared on a node that comes back up (step 2 above).

 Read the [reference configuration](../../configuration/reference/) for a detailed description of each of those options.